-'The Marvelous Mrs. Maisel' Season 2 Soundtrack Includes A Hidden Message
+The Hidden Meaning Behind 'The Marvelous Mrs. Maisel' Season 2's Soundtrack

 The Marvelous Mrs. Maisel may not have the small town charm of Gilmore Girls, but Lane Kim would be proud of the soundtrack.
 The music on Amy Sherman-Palladino's Amazon series is a mix of classics and deep cuts that will make you want to compile a new playlist stat.
 And while the Marvelous Mrs. Maisel Season 2 soundtrack isn't available just yet, there are already a few (unofficial) songs to add to your "play next" queue.